 Administrative Professionals support various functions of MCCD.
 Five administrative professionals perform the functions of the SafetyNet Unit.
 SafetyNet conducts inspection and crash uploads to MCMIS and certifies inspection reports.
-They prepare a variety of correspondence, reports, data entry, and complete forms through SafetyNet databases and programs.
-Administrative support staff are directly responsible for managing and the preparing quarterly reports and assisting with eCVSP development and submission.
+They prepare a variety of correspondence, reports, data entry, and complete forms through SafetyNet databases and other reporting programs.
+Administrative support staff are directly responsible for managing and preparing quarterly reports and assisting with eCVSP development and submission.
 Additional administrative personnel support the Command Staff and their specific management functions.
-Two staff members are dedicated customer service representatives and answer all incoming calls from the general public and motor carrier industry.
-One professional provides enforcement support statewide for MCCD's sworn officers through verification of driver's licenses, vehicle registrations, and other pertenant CMV information.
-Additional administrative staff responsibilities include supervising, monitoring the use of supplies, supply replenishment, and support of supervisors and mid-management personnel.
+Two staff members are dedicated customer service representatives and answer all incoming calls from the public and the motor carrier industry.
+One professional provides enforcement support statewide for MCCD's sworn officers through verification of driver's licenses, vehicle registrations, and other pertinent CMV information.
+Nine additional geographically located administrative staff members have responsibilities that include monitoring the use of supplies, supply replenishment, and clerical support of supervisors and mid-management personnel.
 All administrative roles include providing general information to the public.